HenrikBengtsson/environments/vignettes/package-search.md

 to your NAMESPACE file.
 ```

-That's conforting to know.
+That's comforting to know.
 Note also how it suggests how we might be
 able to resolve it.
 That is a useful service.

 Next, let's see what happens if we try to use the function;